alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 ###### June 2024

-- Quarterly event on 5th June: with 60 online participants the event had a keynote by Pete Barnsley on the Crick's TRE and also focused on Working Groups, marking the official community review for these and presenting them.
+Quarterly event on 5th June: with 60 online participants the event had a keynote by Pete Barnsley on the Crick's TRE and also focused on Working Groups, marking the official community review for these and presenting them.

 - main hackmd with agenda for the day and notes is here https://hackmd.io/NE1-gvLtST6aJTdRzwL-gg
 - Github view for community review https://github.com/orgs/uk-tre/projects/1/views/7

-- The other call to action during the event and recent focus is the preparation of the UKRI skills network grant.
+The other call to action during the event and recent focus is the preparation of the UKRI skills network grant.
 We asked for letters of support and involvement.

 - Deadline has been extended to 2 October, which might give us the opportunity to become formally involved

-- Preparing 5 June event: agenda, community reminders, get prompts from speakers
-- Update via web PR both agenda and working groups (old web) to offer a more comprehensive view of the current work and focus
-- Weekly meeting an organisation
-- Collate working groups information (charters) which is available here https://docs.google.com/document/d/1uvqALeVixK6PqdkzLFVwDVhc0fPUuBdddyfQzZsRtm4/edit?usp=sharing
-- Cybersecurity risk WG now has a new repo

 ###### April-May 2024

-- June 5 event organisation
-- Running weekly meeting
-- Work on Skills grant

-- Processed expenses for Working Group day
-- Weekly meeting
-- June event organisation and list management
+Work focused on June 5 event organisation and on Skills grant for the CMWG.
-- Support Funding Working group set up (mail list, shared drive, documents)
-- This is taking more RPM time than planned, natural due to transition phase (yesterday we were doing everything for the community), started to delegate back to other chairs/cmwg members

-Held weekly meeting, coordinated Scriberia feedback with community and scriberia (lots of opinions!) and organised and announces WG day for the 29 April

-    Prep for Working Groups day on 29/04
-    Wrote up and finalised UK TRE Community WG report

-- Prep for Working Groups meeting
-    - Managing attendees
-    - Preeping agenda/content
-- Migrating to Hugo website
-    - Adding all governance docs to site - [Issue](https://github.com/uk-tre/hugo-website/issues/17)

-- UK TRE Community Working Groups Day!

-- w/c 22 April: extensive time in preparing the [Working Groups day](https://hackmd.io/RtiQ_TH0THK0PQwnVXWzqg).
-Including registrations, materials (slide, agenda), travel approval for those who requested support, room booking and testing, catering order
+Simultaneously supported working groups to ensure viability, updated informaiton for all of them which is now available on the [UK TRE Website](https://www.uktre.org/en/latest/structure/index.html)
+(updated old site until we do migration) and created or organised mailing list and repositories for them.

+Produced new Scriberia image for use in a number of situations, this image was done thinking of a variety of uses and serving to be placed on a physical banner, as sticker (only central element) and as a main illustration for website.
+Coordination with hte community was a challenge as there were lot of contradicting requirements for it, but we are happy with the result.

-- Working groups day event: full day on Monday (see agenda above) very well attended with minimal no shows (20 in person, 25 online).
+Working groups day event: full day event very well attended with minimal no shows (20 in person, 25 online).
 Several attendees were relatively new in the community and got directly involved, a new working group was created on Funding and Sustainability and the recent Cybersecurity WG defined.

 - very positive feedback from attendees
 - several requests for connections between members
 - All working groups advanced in their charters and plans
 - Department of Health & Social care Senior Policy Lead interested in Funding & Sustainability WG
 - Lesson: Pure proved a good provider for catering that can be ordered via credit card
 - Lesson: hybrid worked better via separate general discussion and by separating groups in different physical rooms each with joining a zoom breakout room.
 YET the online experience can be improved, something that has been suggested is to make everyone behave "as if online" which can be difficult in large discussion but could be encouraged in breakouts (add to facilitation tips/recommendations)
 - With the event done, funding ended and our RAM gone the Community does enter into a new phase where numbers have grown and WGs started but no formal support is available for its management.

 ###### February-March 2024

 Funded phase came to an end on 31 March, along reporting,